fatdumplingg/fatdumplingg/README.md

 - ⚡ Fun fact: ...
 -->

-- 🏫 I'm deeply intrigued with high-impact applications, especially those ML, Pattern Algorithm, or Crytography related.
-- 🖥️ I teach Java & C++ as the department laboratory assistant, covering 4 classes and 3 professors in total for the past year!
-- ⚡ As used in most of my projects, I'm comfortable with Java, C++, Python, Tensorflow, Pandas, Seaborn, ScikitLearn, etc.
+#### ❓ About Me?
+I am currently a 2nd-year undergraduate student working as the department's computing laboratory assistant.
+This place will be where I store my school and personal projects!
+Here are some technologies I have been working with :
+- Java
+- C++
+- Python
+- Tensorflow, Pandas, Seaborn, and other libraries

-- 🎮 To keep my left brain working, I periodically become a *Game Designer*, making game apps in [my Itch.io Page](https://littleshumai.itch.io/) too.
+To keep my right-brain in high performance, I periodically become a 🎮 *Game Designer* too, making playable game apps for competitions.
+Some are listed in [my Itch.io Page](https://littleshumai.itch.io/)!
+I'm also quite interested in developments of science, such as in the medical industry.

-- ✍️ I can be easily contacted through [email](sashannbl@gmail.com) or [LinkedIn](www.linkedin.com/in/sashannbl).
+I can be easily contacted through [email](sashannbl@gmail.com) or [LinkedIn](www.linkedin.com/in/sashannbl).
 Let's talk on projects we can work on together!